Six Israeli Products and Companies to Boycott

 Boycotts aren’t new.
 They helped end apartheid in South Africa.
 They’ve been used to pressure companies over tobacco, fossil fuels, and unethical labour.
 They’re not everything - but they’re something.
 And right now, doing something is better than nothing.

-If you want to act against genocide in Gaza, here are five products and companies to avoid:
+If you want to act against genocide in Gaza, here are six products and companies to avoid:

 🔹 SodaStream